Christinaecb/Regex-Tutorial/gist-template.md

 A "greedy" match means that the pattern should try to match as much text as possible while still satisfying the overall pattern.
 This means that the regex engine will match as many characters as it can, even if it could have matched the pattern with fewer characters.
 In other words, greedy matching matches as much text as possible while still allowing the pattern to be matched.

-For example, if you have the string "abc123def" and the pattern /a.d/, a greedy match will match the entire string "abc123def", because the . will match "bc123".
+For example, if you have the string `"abc123def"` and the pattern `/a.d/`, a greedy match will match the entire string `"abc123def"`, because the . will match `"bc123"`.

 A "lazy" match, on the other hand, means that the pattern should match as little text as possible while still satisfying the overall pattern.
 This means that the regex engine will match as few characters as it can, even if it could have matched the pattern with more characters.
 In other words, lazy matching matches as little text as possible while still allowing the pattern to be matched.

-For example, if you have the string "abc123def" and the pattern /a.?d/, a lazy match will only match the characters "abc1d", because the .? will match "nothing or the minimum of any character" and satisfy the pattern as soon as it sees the "d".
+For example, if you have the string `"abc123def"` and the pattern `/a.?d/`, a lazy match will only match the characters `"abc1d"`, because the .? will match "nothing or the minimum of any character" and satisfy the pattern as soon as it sees the `"d"`.

 In summary, the difference between greedy and lazy matching is in how the regex engine tries to match text.
 Greedy matching matches as much text as possible, while lazy matching matches as little text as possible.